YonasShvabas/GitLab-Golang-VMs/readme.md

 ## Simple HTTP WebServer written on Golang
 This is simple HTTP WebServer written on Golang to show GitLab continuous integration & deployment processes.
-Will test and build main.go from any branch and deploy binary in test environment ('TestEnv' VM), and will deploy binary builded on deploy in production environment ('ProdEnv' VM).
+GitLab will test and build main.go from any branch and deploy binary in test environment ('TestEnv' VMM, all brunches), and will deploy binary builded on deploy in production environment ('ProdEnv' VM, production brunch).

-## INSTALL  GitLab Community edition
+## INSTALL GitLab Community Edition
 See https://about.gitlab.com/installation/
 Update SMTP setting, see https://docs.gitlab.com/omnibus/settings/smtp.html